North American Competitors at the Ladies’ British Championship, Turnberry, Scotland 1921

 Drawn together by destiny and the sheer will of golf fans, top American champion Glenna Collett and top British champion Joyce Wethered squared off on the revered Old Course at St. Andrews, Scotland in the final round of the 1929 Ladies’ British Championship, a match still considered one of the all-time great golf matches.
 In 1930, Collett served as captain of a team of U.S. women golfers who sailed to England to play an informal match with Britain’s top female golfers.
 That match was the forerunner to the official Curtis Cup, a women’s team competition between the U.S. and Great Britain & Ireland.
 First contested in 1932, the Curtis Cup continues to this day.

-Before Babe spotlights these groundbreaking international matches, and the impact these 1920s women golfers had on their sport and society at-large.
+Using vintage film, photographs, newspapers, books and magazine coverage, Before Babe spotlights these groundbreaking international matches, and the impact these 1920s women golfers had on their sport and society at-large.